Nurettin Uzunoğlu: Education

 He completed his secondary and high school education in Kütahya, Uşak and Manisa.
 After graduating from the Department of International Relations and Political Science from Ankara University, he received his bachelor's degree from Northwest University in the United States and his master's degree from the University of Nebraska.
-He completed his doctorate on political science with the joint doctoral program between the USA and Ankara University.
+He completed his doctorate on political science with the joint doctoral program between the US and Ankara University.

 He worked as a lecturer at the University of Nebraska, Bellevue University and Middle East Technical University.
-He stayed in the USA for many years and served as a visiting professor in many countries around the world, from the Middle East to Malaysia, Philippines, Japan, Hawaii, USA, Canada, Scandinavia, Egypt, Jordan, Saudi Arabia, Palestine and Libya.
+He stayed in the US for many years and served as a visiting professor in many countries around the world, from the Middle East to Malaysia, Philippines, Japan, Hawaii, USA, Canada, Scandinavia, Egypt, Jordan, Saudi Arabia, Palestine and Libya.
 He gave trainings in Pakistan, India, Bangladesh, and Sri Lanka.
 He participated in external education programs at Ankara University, and devoted himself to being the most traveling scholar after Evliya Çelebi and Ibn Battuta.